Team Building2023-08-30

 7. Innovation and Research Team

-This team explores the aspect of emerging technologies, conduct experiments, and drive innovation.
+This team explores the aspect of emerging technologies, conducts experiments, and drives innovation.
 Collaborating with other teams, they're the dreamers pushing the boundaries of what's possible.

 8. Project Management Office